 The world of tattooing is a competitive one, and in order to be successful, you need to have passion and be willing to work hard.

 There are a number of skills that you need to learn, from the basic operation of a tattoo machine, to art and design skills, to understanding the business end of things.

-But, there are some traits that will improve your chances of turning your love of tattooing into a career…
+However, there are some traits that will be necessary to turn your love of tattooing into a full time career…

 Tattoo Trait #1: Artistic Ability

 Whether or not artistic talent can be taught has been debated for a long time.
 There’s no doubt however that certain skills and techniques can be learned in order to improve whatever abilities you already have.

 Those who are most likely to succeed in tattooing are the people who love art, and view tattooing as their medium.
 Just as some people choose oil and canvas to paint, the tattoo artist chooses ink and skin.
 The client’s main concern is going to be what the final tattoo looks like, and those with artistic ability have a better likelihood of having a visually pleasing finished product.
 (As long as the artist is also comfortable and and has the technical ability to use the tools of the trade to translate the image into a tattoo.)

 Tattoo Trait #2: Attention to Detail